antnh6/antnh6.github.io/books.md

 Growing up I almost NEVER read for pleasure.
 Unless you count comics, then I probably read voraciously for a year before high school started, or me going broke from having to pay overdue renting fees to my local comics shops; whichever came first.
 <br>
 <br>
-However, I am planning to change this fact about myself.
-Here are the 26 books I am planning to read in 2018.
+This year, I am planning to change this fact about myself.
+Here are the 26 books I am going to read in 2018.
 Hopefully with the pace being reasonably set at 1 book every 2 weeks, I will be able to stay on track and finish this challenge.
 Let's go!

 The books I am currently reading are in bold.
 The ones crossed out have been read :)